 |

 The ERM Committee, chaired by the Group CFO and the Group CRO, is responsible for discussing and coordinating key matters related to enterprise risk management (ERM).
-It also monitors aspects such as the status of risk, return, and capital, as well as risk management efforts, including those related to sustainability.
+It also monitors the status of risk management efforts, including those related to sustainability.
 The outcomes of discussions held by the ERM Committee are reported to the Board of Directors.

 Topics Discussed